leannchen86/how-do-llms-add-numbers/README.md

-Manim Animation Code for the video: How do LLMs add numbers?
+Manim Animation code for the video: How do LLMs add numbers?